pixie-io/docs.px.dev/content/en/01-about-pixie/04-roadmap.md

 ### Support the ecosystem

 Pixie has a versatile execution engine which can ingest and export data in a variety of formats.
-We plan to export and ingest data in the OpenTelemetry format which will enable developers to consume Pixie data along with the data produced by other tools (Jaeger, Prometheus).
+Pixie currently supports [exporting data in the OpenTelemetry format](/tutorials/integrations/otel/) which enables developers to consume Pixie data along with data produced by other tools (Jaeger, Prometheus.
+We plan to add ingest in the future.
 We also plan to leverage our [client APIs](/reference/api) in order to support tighter integrations with other open source projects.

 ### Non-goals